fulldecent/blog.phor.net/_posts/2022-02-04-randomization-strategies-nft-drops.md

 | ----- | ------ | --------- |
 | ✅ Yes | ❌ Not at all  | ✅ Yes |

 Each purchasing transaction is a signal expressing value for a specific asset over all other available assets (possibly even with next-for-grabs).
 That signal could be front-runned using MEV.
 And these MEV participants could even outbid each other.
 The threat is so abstract that I am still rating this as "fair".
-Also, this could be addressed by using different princing mechanisms.
+Also, this could be addressed by using different pricing mechanisms.

 Examples: